pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2011.md

     tomatoes, crushed, good quality

-You could also reference subfields using repeated dot notation, like result.amount.quantity.
+You could also reference subfields using repeated dot notation, like `result.amount.quantity`.

 I'm impressed at your progress on this - parsing recipes is a pretty ambitious natural-language-y endeavor, and probably will push pyparsing to its limits.
 Recipes right out of a magazine or a book will follow *some* regular format, but there are just hundreds of ways of expressing ingredients, amounts, preparations, etc. You may have to define for yourself a reasonable but restricted structured format for your recipe parsing.

 In any event, you've really made a lot of progress, good luck!